TyronDenker/eve-means-of-profit/CONTRIBUTING.md

 - Type checking passes (ty)
 - Tests pass with adequate coverage (≥60%)
 - No merge conflicts with main
-- At least one review (if team policy requires)
+- At least one review

 ### Fixing Failed Checks